 Current User Status

-To view a list of users currently logged into the system select System from the top menu.
+To view a list of users currently logged into the system select Status > Current Users from the top menu.

 View Login History

-To view the login history of one or more users, select System from the top menu.
-Then select View Login History from the table on that screen.
+To view the login history of one or more users, select Status > Current Users from the top menu.
+Then click View Login History.

 To view a specific User's login history, enter the user's name in the search box, and select Search.